 Who should use it:

-Small businesses that need both local and nationwide salary comparisons on a platform that is easy to use should consider ZipRecruiter.
-Plus, it is an online talent marketplace and recruitment solution for posting jobs and finding qualified candidates.
+If you’re a small business with workers throughout the US, ZipRecruiter provides both local and nationwide salary comparisons on a user-friendly platform.
+You can also leverage ZipRecruiter’s online talent marketplace and recruitment solution for posting jobs and finding qualified candidates.

 - Salary research summary: ZipRecruiter is the only provider on this list that shows details of its salary research both in graph and report format.
 These are helpful in translating the numbers into information you can use when checking a position’s salary competitiveness and planning what pay rate to add to job offer letters.

-- Flexible salary views: It may not have multiple data filters like Payscale, Salary.com, and the BLS, but ZipRecruiter has flexible salary view options that let you easily display the position’s hourly, weekly, monthly, and yearly pay data.
-It also has a “table view” that shows the salary range and average pay for various pay periods.
+- Quick salary views: It may not have multiple data filters like Salary.com and the BLS, but ZipRecruiter has salary view options that let you quickly display the position’s hourly, weekly, monthly, and yearly pay data.
+While Indeed may have similar options, ZipRecruiter offers an additional “table view” that shows the salary range and average pay for various pay periods.

 Pros

-- Wide range of survey and compensation management solutions
+- It has a wide range of survey and compensation management solutions

-- Offers products with robust employee- and employer-reported data
+- It offers products with robust employee- and employer-reported data; has over 5,700 benchmarked jobs in nearly 260 industries

 Cons